Mituvinci/Glide-Animation/README.md

 # Glide-Animation
-It's a simple project of showing animation using glide librery. you have to add in your repository
+It's a simple project of showing animation using glide library. you have to add in your repository